- Initial thoughts

 How can we make our tech content engaging?

-Taking cues from Aristotle's modes of persuasion, we understand that readers are influenced by logical reasoning (Logos), the credibility of sources or blogger experiences in the field (Ethos), and emotional connections (Pathos).
-A writer should address at least one of these elements.
+Drawing inspiration from Aristotle's modes of persuasion, readers are influenced by logical reasoning (Logos), the credibility of sources or blogger experiences in the field (Ethos), and emotional connections (Pathos).
+As a writer, address at least one of these elements to effectively engage your audience.

 For example, opinions gain significance when backed by logic (Logos) and presented by a credible writer (Ethos).
 Writers lacking established reputation may struggle to make a substantial impact, resonating primarily with less discerning readers.
 Establishing credibility (Ethos) is essential for broadening your audience.
 However, it is worth noting that emotional appeals (Pathos) can also be highly effective, as most individuals are responsive to them.